rapid7/metasploit-payloads/c/meterpreter/README.md

 choco install visualstudio2019community -y --package-parameters "--config Path\To\Your\.vsconfig"
   ```

+Note: A copy of this file is located in this repository under `c/meterpreter/vs-config/vs2019.vsconfig`.

 ### VS 2017
 Building with VS2017 works with any version, including community.
 If you have an installation already, just make sure you have the following extra bits installed: